microsoft/go-infra-images/README.md

 ## Updating manifest.json

-After modifying the Dockerfiles, run `go run ./cmd/geninfraimagesmanifest` in the root of the repository.
+After adding or removing any Dockerfile, run `go run ./cmd/geninfraimagesmanifest` in the root of the repository.
 This regenerates the `manifest.json` file according to directory naming conventions.
 The `manifest.json` file is used by the `build.ps1` build process and CI builds.

+As long as your Dockerfile matches the conventions we expect in this repository, the command will succeed.
+If it doesn't succeed, you may need to move the Dockerfile or edit the command.

 ## Contributing